slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 «Intellectuals» as a class are over.
 The smartest men alive are posting cartoon frogs.

+> *"Science is what you know.
+Philosophy is what you don’t know."
+-- Bertrand Russell [1872]*

 > *"A kiss can destroy a philosophy."
 -- Anaïs Nin [1903]*